 Deadline to request additions to the agenda will be accepted no later than 8 a.m. the Wednesday before a council meeting.

 Blue Rapids Planning Commission

-Blue Rapids Planning Commission will NOT hold their monthly meeting April 27, 2016.
-Their next monthly meeting will be on May 25, 2016 at 7:00 p.m. at the Community Center.
+Blue Rapids Planning Commission will hold their next meeting April 26, 2017 at 7:00 p.m. at the Community Center.
 The public is invited to attend.

 Blue Rapids T-shirts

 Blue Rapids t-shirts are available for purchase at the city office, Yungeberg Drug and Blue Rapids museum.
 Cost is $13.
 The proceeds of t-shirt sales goes to repay the production costs and for paint to repaint the street signs.
 Promote your city with a t-shirt.

 You can now pay your utility bill and court payment online with a credit card, debit card or electronic check.
 A service fee will apply.

 A vegetation dump site is available for Blue Rapids residents only.
 Key is available at city office.
 Fee: $1 per load with a $5 key deposit.
 Limbs, leaves, garden vegetation only are allowed at this sight.
 All other materials must be taken to the county landfill.